 Sensor Fusion and Tracking Toolbox

-Trajectory and Scenario Generation
+Object Trajectory and Pose Generation

 Estimate pose with and without nonholonomic heading constraints using inertial sensors and GPS.
 Determine pose without GPS by fusing inertial sensors with altimeters or visual odometry.